brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Tensorflow LSTM/index.md

 ## Preparing the Model for Deployment

-Deploying our trained model in FastScore is straightforward.
-A FastScore Python model script must define an `action` method, and may additionally define `begin` and `end` methods for intialization/uninitialization, as well as any user-defined functions or imports needed.
+Deploying our trained model in ModelOp Center is straightforward.
+A ModelOp Center Python model script must define an `action` method, and may additionally define `begin` and `end` methods for intialization/uninitialization, as well as any user-defined functions or imports needed.